osmant2/encode-club/capstone/README.md

 #### Warning: You need to implement a claim update mechanism (manual or automatic) after user submits a claim!

-## Current State of Insurance Token:
+## Current State of Insurance Token and Note About Security:

 Currently system is not using InsuranceToken.
 You can delete the contract or you can implement some relevant functionality and use it.
 Premium amount in the insurances are display only.